GatorGauge/GatorGauge/README.md

 #### REPL commands

-`get` downloads the project (named in `Config.ini` or given with the config command).
+The command `get` downloads the project (named in `Config.ini` or given with the config command).

-`config` prints the values in the config file or temporarily change the config values or if the second config command is used the user can either edit the values in the config file or reset the values back to their original state assuming the user does not save the values after using config edit.
+The command `config` prints the values in the config file, temporarily changes the config values, or if the second config command is used, the user can either edit the values in the config file or reset the values back to their original state - assuming the user does not save the values after using config edit.

-`list` and `list <repo name>` lists all repositories if no arguments are given or all files in the given repository.
+The `list` command and the `list <repo name>` command lists all repositories if no arguments are given or all files in the given repository.

-`analyze <target>` performs sentiment analysis and gensim on the given target (source, comments, commits, reflection).
+The `analyze <target>` command performs sentiment analysis and gensim on the given target (source, comments, commits, reflection).

-`quit` quits the program.
+The `quit` command quits the program.

 ## Features